 ACE inhibitors are contraindicated in a patient with a history of hypersensitivity to any ACE inhibitor or component of the formulation, angioedema related to previous treatment with ACE inhibitor, idiopathic or hereditary angioedema, or current use of aliskiren in a patient with diabetes mellitus.
 Also, consider drugs with cross-reactivity with ACE inhibitors.

-ACE inhibitors are not recommended in pregnant patients and should be discontinued as soon as pregnancy is detected.
+ACE inhibitors are not recommended in pregnant patients and require discontinuation as soon as pregnancy is detected.

 Relative ContraindicationsUse with great caution in the following situations:

 Common parameters to monitor are BUN, serum creatinine, renal function, WBC, and potassium.
 If a patient has collagen vascular disease and/or renal impairment, periodically monitor complete blood count with differential.
 In patients with hypotensive effects within 1 to 3 hours of initial dose or with increased dosages or preexisting hepatic impairment, consider baseline hepatic function tests.